-Mercedes-AMG A35 4Matic: We love the smell of freshly-smoked P Zero’s in the morning
+Mercedes-AMG A35 4Matic: We love the smell of freshly-smoked P Zero’s in the morning12 July 2019

 The Mercedes-AMG A35 is a performance-orientated version of the Mercedes A-Class, which death-stares similar premium hot hatches like the Volkswagen Golf R, BMW M40i and Audi S3 Sportback.

-Within its own brand stable, the Mercedes-AMG A35 is the range-entry Merc to wear the prestigious AMG badge, bridging the divide between the cosmetically enhanced A250 AMG-Line and the feral Mercedes-AMG A45 S, the second generation prototype of which was seen (if you were quick, or heard if you weren’t) blasting up The Hill at the 209 Goodwood Festival of Speed.
+Within its own brand stable, the Mercedes-AMG A35 is the range-entry Merc to wear the prestigious AMG badge, bridging the divide between the cosmetically enhanced A250 AMG-Line and the feral A45 S, the second generation prototype of which was seen blasting up The Hill at the 2019 Goodwood Festival of Speed.

-If the ‘regular’ AMG A35 isn’t aggressive enough for you, then you may want to consider the optional AMG Style Pack which adds 19-inch alloys, tinted rear windows and an aero package with a rear wing, large front splitter and a rear diffuser blade.
+If the ‘regular’ version isn’t aggressive enough for you, then you may want to consider the optional AMG Style Pack that adds 19-inch alloys, tinted rear windows and an aero package with a rear wing, large front splitter and a rear diffuser blade.

-For added aesthetic shoutiness, you may also want to consider the Sun Yellow paint job which brings a welcome level of unsubtle sportiness.
-We think it looks great and suits the car’s in-yer-face character.
+For added aesthetic 'snootiness', you can also opt for the Sun Yellow paint job which brings a welcome level of unsubtle sportiness.
+We think it looks great and suits the car’s in-your-face character.

 The inside story